ytobi/drlnd-p2_continuos-control/Report.md

 # Plot of Rewards
 The agent solves the environment at about 813 episodes.
-The average reward score at the state is over 30.
-A plot of the average reward for the is training period can be seen below.
+The average reward score at this state is over 30.
+A plot of the average reward for the training period can be seen below.

 ![plot of average reward over time](assets/rewardplot.png "Average Agent Reward Over Time")

 # Ideas for future work
-* Further might improve on the average score of the agent as indicated by the continuos steep climb of the.
-It is evident the agent has not achieved and optimal policy.
+* Further training might improve on the average score of the agent as indicated by the continuos steep climb of the average score plot.
+It is evident that the agent has not achieved the optimal policy.
 * This algorithms was implemented for a single agent.
 Future work could include extending the algorithm (using PPO, D4PG) to account for multiple agents.